speedybits/PokerTetris/CARDTRIS.md

 # Cardtris - A Card-Based Tetris Variant

 ## Game Overview
 Cardtris combines the falling-block mechanics of Tetris with poker hand evaluation using a standard 52-card deck.
 Players must strategically place falling cards to create winning poker hands while managing the game board.
+The game features a progressive level system where each complete cycle through the 52-card deck increases the level, adding both challenge and scoring opportunities.

 ## Core Display Specifications

 ### Screen Elements
-- Score display: top-left corner (10% of viewport height)
+- Score display: top-right corner (10% of viewport height).
+Two rows of text, with the first row saying "Score" and the second row showing the score value.
+- Level display: top-center showing current level and point multiplier (10% of viewport height)
-- Next card preview: top-right corner (10% of viewport height...
+- Next card preview: top-left corner (10% of viewport height...
 1:2 aspect ratio)
 - Board: centered on screen below Next card preview and Score display
 - Quick Drop button: below board (10% of viewport height)
 - Touch areas: left/right sides of screen